-If you have a good cv and research statement and we find someone willing to supervise you and make you an offer, and you meet the residency requirements, then there is a good chance you will get an award.
-If you are an EU applicant, but don't meet the EPSRC residency requirement, then there are some fees only studentships available.
-It is recommended that you apply by 1 April if you wish to be considered for a DTA.
+If we make you an offer and you meet the residency requirements, then there is a good chance you will get an award.
+If you are an EU applicant, but don't meet the EPSRC residency requirement, then there are some fees-only studentships available.
+It is recommended that you apply by the advertised deadlines if you wish to be considered for a DTP.

 How are the Departmental Scholarships decided?